jdersch/PERQemu/PERQemu/Readme.txt

 Workaround:  On Windows, enable "legacy mode" in the console Properties.
 This seems to fix most of the glitches.
 Mac and Linux terminal applications don't tend to misbehave as badly.
 Recent changes mitigate this, a tiny bit.
+Hitting ^L now clears and resets the window in case things are messy.

 2. Minimizing the Display window makes it disappear for good / very difficult